 SEBASTIAN SIEGEL is a British-American director, producer, screenwriter and author.
 His modes of storytelling range from filmmaking to contemporary art and psychology.

 FILM Sebastian adapted, directed, and produced the feature film GRACE AND GRIT (based on Ken Wilber’s globally acclaimed book).
-The movie will release in select theatres and everywhere movies stream on Friday June 4th 2021 (teaser here).
+The movie will release in select theatres and everywhere movies stream on Friday June 4th 2021 (Official trailer here).
 Sebastian discusses production of the film with Julia Ormond (at the 2020 IEC), with Allyson & Alex Grey at CoSM, and in a Director’s Statement at Shambhala.
 All the logos above link to press, reviews and interviews, inlcuding discussions with Deepak Chopra, Marianne Williamson, Ken Wilber and Sebastian.
 John Mackey, founder of Whole Foods, calls the film “brilliant”.